-How to do this ?
+How best to do this?

-Put on sensible shoes and spend a bit of quality time in our National Parks – even if you aren’t a seasoned hiker you still owe it to yourself to at least try a couple of easy day walks to get the feel for New Zealand.
+Put on sensible shoes spend a bit of quality time in our amazing National Parks – even if you aren’t a seasoned hiker you still owe it to yourself to at least try a couple of easy day walks to get the feel for New Zealand.

 We have hundreds of well maintained tracks throughout the 2 main Islands, as well as a few very nice tracks on the smaller less visited Islands like rugged Stewart Island 39 km below the South Island and Great Barrier Island in the North – 90 km north-east of Auckland – In my opinion both are worth the time and effort needed to visit each island.